 This is especially true in categories where multiple credible vendors are spending heavily on product development.
 If your buyer isn’t sure whether you, a direct competitor, or a platform player is going to win their category by the end of 2027, locking in for three years looks less like partnership and more like a bet they didn’t ask to make.

-The math for buyers is simple: if AI model costs keep declining and the competitive landscape keeps shifting, committing to a multi-year contract at today’s prices for a solution that might be obsolete — or dramatically cheaper — in 18 months is not a great deal.
+And do customers even know what to buy for 2027+?
+Or what to pay for 2027+?
+If token costs (if not AI model costs net net of usage) keep declining and the competitive landscape keeps shifting, committing to a multi-year contract at today’s prices for a solution that might be obsolete or dramatically cheaper in 18 months is not a great deal.
 Shorter contracts are how buyers manage that uncertainty without walking away from the purchase entirely.

 The contract length shift is being accelerated by the move toward consumption and usage-based pricing models.
-When buyers can’t precisely forecast how much they will use a product — because the product category is new or because their own AI workflows are still being figured out — they are even more reluctant to commit upfront to a multi-year number.
+When buyers can’t precisely forecast how much they will use a product, they are even more reluctant to commit upfront to a multi-year number.

 ICONIQ’s data shows that 48% of companies now have hybrid pricing as their primary model, with pure consumption and outcome-based pricing also rising.
 The more variable the pricing model, the harder it is for a buyer’s finance team to approve a long-term commitment.
 Short-term contracts become the compromise: we’ll buy, we’ll use it, we’ll renew when we have real data.